-Work-able households may only receive an interim reduction to the rent portion once in a twelve (12) month period.
+Work-able households may only receive an income decrease interim reducing the rent portion once in a twelve (12) month period.

 No reduction based upon loss of job will be processed until SDHC receives documentation of eligibility or ineligibility for unemployment benefits.